cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/cheqd-cosmos-cli.md

    1. For testing purposes, CHEQ test tokens can be acquired from [our testnet faucet](https://testnet-faucet.cheqd.io/).
    2. Mainnet CHEQ tokens can be [acquired from any marketplace where the $CHEQ token is traded](https://learn.cheqd.io/getting-set-up-on-cheqd/where-to-find-usdcheq).

-For the remainder of this tutorial, it's assumed that the DID + DIDDoc is being created on testnet.
+For the remainder of this tutorial, it's assumed that the DID and associated DID Document is being created on testnet.
 These commands can easily be modified for mainnet.

 ## Creating a new DID + DIDDoc on testnet